Carton Sealing Tape vs Kraft Tape

 Speed at the benchFastest in most workflowsSlower without an electric dispenser

-Bond strengthStrong on smooth surfaces; can lift on dusty or recycled boardBonds into the corrugated fibers; very tamper-evident
+Bond strengthStrong on smooth surfaces; can lift on dusty or recycled boardBonds into the corrugated fibers and can show visible tape disturbance

 Tamper evidenceModerateHigh - tearing the tape damages the box